jotavejv/css-sass-debugger/README.md

 # Sass debugger

-This scss file provides a way to debbug your project with a visual highlight style preview based in some options that you can customize.
+This scss file provides a way to debug your project with a visual highlight style preview based in some options that you can customize.

 ## How to install
 Download this repo and import the file `_debugger.scss`